oskar951/GroupProject/README.md

 Thanks to the Trainers for the knowledge used to build and document this project.

-Also thanks to my cohort for all learning together and being a great group.
+Also thanks to the group for working well together and completing tasks.

-**Written and Produced by** - *Oskaras Ceremnovas*
+**Written and Produced by** - *Group 1: Hamza Yacub, Monsif Seaton, Harpreet Jhita, Oskar Ceremnovas*

 #### MIT License